spicygreenbook/greenbook-app/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to inform us what functionality is not working anymore, so that we can fix it.
+about: Create a bug report to inform us what functionality is not working anymore
 title: ''
-labels: "Type: Bug", "Priority: Medium", "Status: Available"
+labels: 'Priority: Medium, Status: Available, Type: Bug'
 assignees: ''

 ---